Keeping It Simple Italian

 Cook while stirring often for about 20 minutes until thick and sticks to spoon.

-• Add All of the ingredients to a medium saucepan: Add the arborio rice, milk, butter, sugar, and salt to a saucepan and bring to a gentle simmer.
+• Add All of the ingredients to a medium saucepan: Add the arborio rice, milk, butter, sugar, and salt to a saucepan and bring to a boil the reduce then heat to a gentle simmer.
 It doesn't take long to make, just about 20 minutes.

 • Test doneness with the back of a spoon: After about 20 minutes of gently simmering, give the rice pudding a good stir then run your finger along the back of the spoon.
 If you see that the line you made is still there, it is done!
 You can see what this looks like from my picture above.